PyPSA/WHOBS/README.md

 - The wind profiles used here are converted from wind speed time series assuming the current wind turbine fleet.
 New and future turbines have higher capacity factors because e.g. they're taller, capturing wind energy where resources are better.

+- Because the wind and solar profiles are computed using today's distribution of power plants, there is no possibility to optimise the distribution of power plants within each country to reduce the costs of providing a baseload profile.

 - Electrolysis could be more cost effective if: waste heat from e.g. industrial sources is used to improve efficiency; the oxygen produced as a side-effect is sold.